 You will be notified at least one week in advance of a field trip.
 The teachers will send permission slips home which will tell when, and where the children are going and when they will return as well as if there are any costs involved.
+There are no fees assessed for Great Start Readiness students and one parent.
 Permission slips must be returned to the teacher before the day of the field trip.